syncfusion-content/windowsforms-docs/WindowsForms/Gradient-Label/Serialization.md

 ---
 layout: post
-title: Serialization | WindowsForms | Syncfusion
+title: Serialization in Windows Forms Gradient Label control | Syncfusion
-description: Serialization
+description: Learn about Serialization support in Syncfusion Windows Forms Gradient Label control and more details.
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

-# Serialization
+# Serialization in Windows Forms Gradient Label

 We can save and load the background color information in an XML file to persist the color state of a GradientLabel.
 The XmlSerializer Class can be used for providing serialization support.